CATEGORY

 Buyer Power

-- For semi-conductors, supplier alliances are formed on a long-term basis, so buyer power is generally high during long-term
+• For semi-conductors, supplier alliances are formed in a long-term basis, so buyer’s power is generally high during long-term over short-term

-- There is a mild backward integration risk due to large entry barriers.
-For passives and interconnects, they generally focus on procurement from distributors rather than suppliers for commoditized products
+• There is a mild backward integration risk, due to large entry barriers.
+For passives & interconnects, they generally focus on procurement from distributors rather than suppliers for commoditized products